scale-it/algo-builder/docs/algob-config.md

 ## Accounts

 Each network configuration requires a list of accounts.
 These accounts are then available in scripts and in a console.
-Accounts can be created or loaded using:
+Accounts can be created by:

 1. Initializing a native `algosdk.Account` object.
 Example: